Zanzibar | Life on Jambiani Beach

-Zanzibar has long featured in my imagination.
+Zanzibar has long captured my attention.
 It has captivated and seduced vacationers and great explorers alike.
 Captain Sir Richard Burton said of the islands in 1856: “ earth, sea and sky, all seemed wrapped in a soft and sensuous repose […].”
 It’s difficult to not to get misty-eyed at the sight of tropical forests, white sands and glasslike seas in glistening shades of turquoise and indigo.

 Our journey from the airport, skirting the capital of Zanzibar, takes us through jarring street scenes and chaotic traffic.
 The heat is unyielding.
 We drive through miles of thick, tangled forests of banana plantations and coconut palms in exuberant greens on both sides of the road–a mass of wild and cultivated foliage.
 Our destination: Jambiani.